Meet The Team

 Alexa is the founder of Orchid and the Mental Health Pop Up.
 After feeling frustrated that there wasn’t a modern ‘gym’ for mental wellness she started working on making it easier for people to take care of their mental health in the physical world via trial therapy sessions, group workshops, and quiet space.
 Prior to Orchid, Alexa spent 3 years leading growth and web products at Keen IO.
 She’s excited to make improving your mind as common, accessible, and modern as taking care of your physical health.

-Pragya is working a Software Engineer at Google on the AdWords infrastructure team.
+Pragya is working as Software Engineer at Google.
 She graduated from Mount Holyoke College, a liberal arts institution in western Massachusetts.
 Prior to Google, she has done research in autonomous robotics and multi-robot formations.
 She is passionate about technology, diversity, philosophy and mindfulness.

 CLARE KENNEDY Purvis, Psy.D.